Jacques GerberUNIVERSAL FUND MEMBER

 Jacques' Story

 Jacques joined Watsi on November 26th, 2014.
-Eight years ago, Jacques joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jacques' most recent donation traveled 8,300 miles to support Ma Pyae, a woman from Burma, to fund life-saving heart surgery.
+Nine years ago, Jacques joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jacques' most recent donation traveled 8,200 miles to support Khryzanelle, a mother from Philippines, to fund gallbladder removal surgery.

 Impact